Part of Integration process overview

 We recommended that you familiarise yourself with the SCAL as early in the process as possible.
 You can access the latest SCAL as part of the design stage.

-We may ask you to complete the uplifted version of the SCAL, if we introduce updates or new requirements during assurance.
+During assurance, we may ask you to complete the uplifted version of the SCAL, if we introduce updates or new requirements.
 You can access the SCAL change log.

 2.52 Request and review the SCAL